Tennis-Medvedev gets monkey off his back with first French Open win | Sports-Games

 Tennis-Medvedev gets monkey off his back with first French Open win

-The third set stayed on serve until Bublik broke to earn a 5-3 lead and a chance to serve for the set.
-But Bublik crumbled, double faulting twice in succession to hand Medvedev the break back and let him off the hook.
-Medvedev capitalised on his opponent's next service game, breaking Bublik again before serving out the match in style with a hold to love, acknowledging the sparse crowd on Court Philippe Chatrier with a wave of celebration.
+Medvedev capitalised in his opponent's next service game, breaking Bublik again before serving out the match in style, before acknowledging the sparse crowd on Court Philippe Chatrier with a wave of celebration.
+"It feels great," Medvedev said.

+"But the most important is the level of tennis I've been showing.
+I've actually played much better in practices, so there's room for improvement.
+Hopefully it can be only get better for the next rounds."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)